List of The 100 characters: Raven Reyes

 Portrayed by Lindsey Morgan, Raven Reyes (seasons 2–7; recurring season 1) is an ambitious zero-gravity mechanic when on board the Ark who is not afraid of anyone or anything.
 She later collaborates with Abby Griffin in her escape from the Ark and launches herself in a pod to Earth, and occasionally advises Abby in the fields of electronics and mechanical engineering after she becomes chancellor on Earth.
 Brave and intelligent, Raven leads the camp in setting up communications and making bombs.
 She was childhood friends with Finn and was in a relationship with him until he fell in love with Clarke.
 It is revealed in the second season, that Finn took the blame for Raven's crime because she was already 18 and would be floated.
 She was the first zero G mech student under the age of 18 in 52 years.
-While she was originally rejected due to medical reasons, leading to her illegal spacewalk, Jacapo Sinclair overrode the decision due to Raven's talent.
+While she was originally rejected for medical reasons, leading to her illegal spacewalk, Jacapo Sinclair overrode the decision due to Raven's talent.

 In the third season, with Abby's help, Raven begins recovering from the injuries she sustained from last season.
 She joins Jaha's cause after reluctantly taking a tablet given to her by him, she does begin to fight the side effects after Jasper reminds her about Finn.
 She is soon saved by Clarke and freed of A.L.I.E.'s control using an EMP device that Raven herself had designed and that Sinclair had finished for her.
 Retaining the intelligence she gained from the AI, Raven helps discover her weakness and aids Clarke in destroying her.

 In the fourth season, she bonds with Luna for her loss and convinces her to help save everyone on Earth, she also forgives Murphy for shooting her in the spine.
 It is revealed that due to retaining a remnant of A.L.I.E.'s code, she is able to use 90% of her brain but developed a negative side effect that could cause her to have a stroke, possibly leading to her death.
 As she works on a way to recreate Nightblood, Raven experiences a series of hallucinations, including Becca who tempts her with the chance to spacewalk before she dies of her deteriorating condition.
 However, a hallucination of Sinclair helps Raven to come up with a way to purge the code and save her own life.
 By freezing herself to death, thus preserving brain function and remaining flatlined for fifteen minutes, Raven is able to "reboot" her brain, purging the code and restoring herself to normal.
 Afterwards, Clarke rescues her and requests she fly them to the Ark to escape the second Apocalypse which she agrees to do, and successfully able to fly them to space and finally was able to spacewalk again.